 This post is only really relevant for people who already make a consistent profit from sports betting.
-If you are an absolute beginner this probably isn’t for you and you should check out bankroll management for newbies instead.
+If you are an absolute beginner this probably isn’t for you and you should check out our bankroll management guide instead.

 This is designed to amplify that profit as much as possible.